 Last Updated: Jan-10-2018

 We took a good look at this important beginner’s chart and removed a few packs that we felt could be topped – such as the eMedia Ukulele Pack and Play Ukulele Today!
 Complete Kit.
-These were replaced with two brilliant Cordoba models in the Protege U100CM and the grown-up 15TM, and also added the wallet-friendly Pyle PUKT55 Soprano Ukulele.

 The humble ukulele has seen something of a renaissance over the past decade or so, and is now one of the hippest little instruments to play, and be seen playing.